 It is essential to inform and bring all project participants on board early on and not overload them with additional tasks.
 Implementation can only be managed correctly if every team member is focused on the task at hand.
 Unless absolutely necessary, be sure to avoid staff turnover during the software implementation.
 Document and justify your decisions and communicate them with your team.
 If you get stuck, call on external expertise.

-During implementation of our empower® MS Office add-in suite, our experts are of course at your side and help your software introduction succeed - from customizing to user training to final roll-out.
+During the implementation of our empower® for Office 365, our experts are of course at your side and help your software introduction succeed - from customizing to user training to final roll-out.